-As part of Liberty University’s commitment to provide excellent service to military students, we have a team of professionals available to assist you with your Tuition Assistance funding.
+As part of Liberty University’s commitment to providing excellent service to military students, we have a team of professionals available to assist you with your Tuition Assistance funding.
 Tuition Assistance (TA) is a government benefit offered to current service members of all branches of the Armed Forces to assist with the cost of tuition.
 Some Department of Defense employees and military spouses may also be eligible to receive a form of Tuition Assistance.

 Here you may find information on the general process to request TA and policies for utilizing Military Tuition Assistance.
 Click your branch of the military below for more specific information relevant to the type of Tuition Assistance you will be using.